We'll be exploring the aluminum casting technique known as 'The Foam Vaporization Method' or 'Lost Foam'.

 Please wear proper clothing for visiting or working in the forge: closed toe shoes (preferably leather, preferably high-topped.
 Sneakers are sufficient.), natural fiber clothing, long pants that cover the tops of the shoes.
 Click here for more safety information.

-This class is either: If you're interested in taking Aluminum Casting with the Coal Forge and it's not on the calendar, please tell us using our Waiting-List Page. back to top
+This class is either: If you're interested in taking Aluminum Casting with the Coal Forge and it's not on the calendar, please tell us using our Notification-List Page. back to top

 Dates and Times:

 If none of the dates below work for you (or are already full), we suggest you